OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 January 2005.md

 ---

 ## Technology and Artificial Intelligence

 - Planes were remotely controlled using onboard computers; no need for external aircraft.
+- Some governments had satellite tech to detect tsunamis in advance but suppressed it.

 ---

 ## Religious and Historical Preservation